Get a quote

 The declarations page is simply the first page of your insurance policy.
 It lists key details about who is covered by the policy, who your mortgage lender is, policy limits, etc.

-In addition to referencing this page for proof of prior coverage, your dec page also lets us know if you have a co-mortgagee your policy should cover.
+On top of providing proof of prior coverage, your dec page also lets us know if you have a co-mortgagee your policy should cover.

 If you can’t find your declarations page, then a copy of your full insurance policy is usually enough to satisfy this requirement.
 Another option is a letter from your insurance company or agent certifying coverage may be enough.